digabi/digabi-os/doc/kernel.md

 ## TODO
  - add instructions to check GPG signatures (Kernel, patches, ...?)
  - add more specific instructions for module configuration
+ - currently patches need to be applied in order: grsecurity -> aufs, or build will fail, check if causes problems / vulnerabilites

 ## Use digabi-live kernel working directory